taitanang/Taitanang_BlueStampPortfolio/index.md

 ### Description:

 My project is the Gesture Controlled Robot.
 For the first milestone, I completed the hardware for both the car and the glove.
 I soldered wires to the four motors, allowing them to connect to the L298 motor driver.
 This component is wired to the Arduino Uno, which is the 'brain' of the robot.
-By uploading code to it, the Arduino can tell the motor driver whether to spin forward or backward and at what speed (refer to Milestone 1 code).
+By uploading code to it, the Arduino can tell the motor driver whether to spin forward or backward and at what speed (refer to Milestone 1 code in the appendix section).
 A battery case is also connected, with an on/off switch, for power.
 Finally, I added a Bluetooth Module to be able to communicate with the glove.
 Figure 1 in the schematics section shows the setup.
 The glove hardware is much simpler, only including an Arduino Nano, the second Bluetooth Module, and an accelerometer.
 The accelerometer will be used to measure the tilt of the glove.
 The glove hardware can be seen in Figure 2.

 ### Challenges: